(I may earn a small commission from the products mentioned in this post.)

 Range Of Motion 6 Months After TKR

-Riding a stationary bike or taking 6 to 10-mile rides on my bike helps me to maintain my knee’s range of motion.
+Riding a stationary bike or taking 6 to 10-mile rides on my bike helps me to maintain the range of motion in my knee.
 You can adjust the seat on both the stationary bike and on a traditional bike to force the knee to bend while pedaling.

 I also continue to do my range of motion exercises 3 to 4 times a week that my physical therapist recommended.